 The soul of Lamorran House Gardens

-Lamorran House Italianate gardens are a must for garden visitors seeking a truly palm filled, sub tropical garden with a style of its own – flamboyant, dramatic, occasionally OTT but never boring – a garden with real soul.
+Lamorran House Italianate gardens are a must for garden visitors seeking a truly palm filled, sub tropical garden with a style of its own.
+Discover a distinctive garden, with a flamboyant, dramatic, occasionally OTT character but never boring – a garden with real soul.

 Our first visit to Lamorran Gardens

-We first visited Lamorran Garden, about twenty years ago, after I spotted an article in a glossy magazine, so a return visit was long overdue!
+We first visited Lamorran Garden, about twenty years ago as we planned our first garden together.
+That first visit to Lamorran was motivated by an article in a glossy magazine, so a return visit was long overdue!

-We were planning our own garden at the time of our first visit and “Time spent in reconnaissance is seldom wasted” as they say, so we crammed in a lot of garden visits that year!
+“Time spent in reconnaissance is seldom wasted” so we crammed in a lot of garden visits that year!

-We bought a little bit of Italianate home with us after chatting with the gardener there that day and sourced the urns that flank our own Italian Garden entrance.
-Forward to nearly twenty years later and we were ready for revisit and what a treat we had in store!
+We found a little bit of Italianate to take home with us that day after chatting with the gardener.
+After seeking his advice we sourced the urns that flank our own Italian Garden entrance.

 Exploring the garden at Lamorran

-The garden starts elegantly with a Koi Carp pond and palm fringed lawns leading to the elegant café terrace decked with lemon trees, with a range of three exciting yet intimate garden spaces culminating in a rose garden.
+The garden starts elegantly with a Koi Carp pond set in palm fringed lawns.
+These lead in turn to the elegant café terrace decked with lemon trees.
+Behind these in the upper garden layf three exciting yet intimate garden spaces culminating in a rose garden.

 Immaculate gravel Palm fringed paths and steps snake ever downwards, winding between urns, follies and tinkling water.
-We spotted some of the urns we remembered from our previous visits, now weathered and soften by age and romantically engulfed in foliage along the way.
+We spotted some of the urns we fell in love with upon our previous visits.
+Time has allowed them to weather and soften with age and romantically engulf them in foliage.

-The sheer “Joie de vivre” and flamboyance of the garden was inspiring as each theatrical set peace was revealed along each turn of the way, leading with a flourish to the stunning views across the water.
+The sheer “Joie de vivre” and flamboyance of the garden was inspiring.
+Each theatrical set peice was revealed, by the twisitng path, before finally leading, with a flourish to the stunning views across the water.

-We were grateful at the bottom to collapse on a bench in an arbour sated by the gardens and just absorb the peaceful view!
+We were grateful when we reached the bottom of the garden to collapse in an arbour sated by the gardens and just absorb the peaceful view!

 Finding the best route